Adjunct Faculty – Nursing Instructors

 These positions involve teaching on one or two clinical days weekly, plus possibly making patient/student assignments the day before clinical instruction.
 Other responsibilities include but are not necessarily limited to conducting student conference meetings, collaborating with faculty and clinical colleagues for student placements, record keeping, grading reports, and school meetings.

 All positions are subject to budget availability.
 (Moravian College will not sponsor applicants for this position for a U.S. work visa.)

 Click here for a more detailed and printable copy of this posting.

-TO APPLY: Qualified candidates should send cover letter, curriculum vita, statement of teaching philosophy to Nursing@Moravian.edu.
-Include a CV or resume, along with a cover letter describing your qualifications for the position.
+TO APPLY: Qualified candidates should send cover letter, curriculum vitae or resume, and statement of teaching philosophy to Nursing@Moravian.edu.
+The cover letter should describe the applicant’s qualifications for the position.
 Include 3 professional references with contact information.
-Applications are currently being reviewed..
+Applications are currently being reviewed.
 The subject line should state “Adjunct – Nursing Instructors.”

 Click here to learn more about the Nursing and Public Health Department!

 Founded in 1742, Moravian College is the sixth-oldest college in the country.
 Moravian is a private coeducational liberal arts college that is located in historic Bethlehem, in the heart of Pennsylvania’s Lehigh Valley.
 Moravian is composed of a traditional undergraduate program, graduate, professional, and adult completion programs, and Moravian Theological Seminary.